gemini3d/external/README.md

 cmake -P scripts/build_cmake.cmake
 ```

+## Essential build tools

-There are a minimal set of compilers and tools useful to build scientific programs in general, which are installed by:
+There are a minimal set of compilers and tools useful to build scientific programs in general.
+If you have "sudo" / admin access, you can install them with:

 ```sh
 cmake -P scripts/requirements.cmake
 ```

-If you have problems installing CMake or the requirements.cmake programs, please let us know.
+If you don't have permission to install these programs, try the external library build below anyway.
+If something is missing that stops the build, try asking your system administrator and/or us.

 ## Build all Gemini3D external libraries